 Senior Academic Officer & Staff

-Dr. Arden leads the development and implementation of the academic mission of the University of North Carolina.
+Dr. Gonzales leads the development and implementation of the academic mission of the University of North Carolina.
 He advises the UNC President and the Board of Governors on academic issues.
 He works with the Chancellors and Chief Academic Officers of the seventeen constituent institutions in the implementation and assessment of University-wide initiatives in academic affairs.